-It may help you fall asleep quicker by a few minutes, but not enough to make it a worthwhile sleep aid.
+It may help you fall asleep quicker by a few minutes, but not enough to make it a particularly effective sleep aid.
 They also found no evidence that it helps most other primary sleep disorders.

-Or it could be that many people don’t actually have insomnia, but it’s simply their sleep timings that needed correcting.
+Or it could be that many people don’t actually have insomnia, but it’s simply their body clock that needed correcting.

 1. The most successful result seems to be with Delayed Sleep Phase Syndrome.
 This is where you can’t fall asleep until late in the night, or early in the morning.
 But when you do, you tend to sleep for a relatively normal amount of time.
 So Melatonin works by helping reset your body clock to fall asleep earlier.

-2. Melatonin can sometimes help with restoring a disrupted Circadian rhythm such as occurs with Jet Lag.
+2. Melatonin can sometimes help with restoring a disrupted circadian rhythm due to Jet Lag.
 This can be particularly effective when traveling across many time zones, and more so when traveling east.

 4. It’s been found to help with Seasonal Affective Disorder in some studies.